 Student Colloquium Series

 Student Colloquium Series is sponsored by the Philosophy Club and provides an opportunity for students to present their own philosophical work on any topic.
 Its purpose is to foster discussion on philosophical issues among students and create a forum where students can practice oral presentations and public speaking.
 We also host guided discussions.
-Topics have included philosophical ways to address Sherlock Holmes's drug addition and the morality of Star Trek's Prime Directive.
+Topics have included philosophical ways to address Sherlock Holmes's drug addiction and the morality of Star Trek's Prime Directive.